spencertakata/covid_ny/README.md

 # Covid 19 support site

-I built this website to connect healthcare workers who need alternative/secondary housing during the COVID-19 crisis with property owners who are willing to offer free or discounted housing.
+I built this website, [healhworkerhousing.org](https://www.healthworkerhousing.org) to connect healthcare workers who need alternative/secondary housing during the COVID-19 crisis with property owners who are willing to offer free or discounted housing.

 This project is part of a volunteer initiative I found via a reddit post by the organizers.
 The idea started in a town in Canada, and soon others wanted to start a similar service in their city.